JMRI web access

 Basic Use

-JMRI has built-in support for viewing your layout from a web browser.
+JMRI supports working with your layout from a web browser.

-The JMRI XML Servlet provides web access to JMRI services.
+The JMRI XML I/O Servlet provides bidirectional web access to JMRI services.

-The servlet lives in the jmri.web.servlet.xmlio package, and provides web access to the JMRI XML IO package.
-By default, the JMRI mini server will send any URL that starts with /xmlio to this servlet.
+The servlet lives in the jmri.web.servlet.xmlio package, and provides web access to the JMRI XML I/O package.
+By default, the JMRI Web Server will send any URL that starts with /xmlio to this servlet.
+It will list all known elements of a specified type, accept changes to the value/state of elements, and respond with current value/state of elements.
+If sent a list of elements with current values, it will "monitor" for changes to any of those elements, returning the new values.

 web/request.html